ndemia/failed-interview-two/README.md

 As soon as I received this test, and read it, I realised that it was not a possibility with my current knowledge at that point in time.
 I didn't understand some of the requirements to make it work, so I ended the process.
 So here I am, a couple of years later, trying to make it work.
 The original test used jQuery but since I'm learning vanilla JS, I'll be converting everything to the latter.

+## Design ##
+A design guideline was provided, but because this is my version of that project, I decided to ditch that and make it fun.

 ## Pre-built part ##
 * There is a web application with a pre-authenticated user.
 * Each user has an amount of gold coins, which is shown somewhere in the top bar.